-- Celebrate the 2016 summer solstice at Stonehenge on a trip from London
+- 2016 summer solstice trip to Stonehenge from London

-- Choose from a sunset or sunrise viewing
+- Choose between a sunset or sunrise viewing

 - Visit the prehistoric stone circle at Avebury and enjoy supper in Lacock (sunset viewing only)